David Simpson MP

 In 2003 David was elected to the Northern Ireland Assembly representing Upper Bann, and was re-elected in 2007.
 Between 2001 and 2010 when he stepped down from the Assembly David served as a member of the Northern Ireland Policing Board and also as Chairman of the Social Development Committee.

-David was re-elected to Westminster in the General Election of 2010.
+David was re-elected to Westminster in the General Election of 2010 and again in 2015.